Once a month, I share my rental property investment numbers.

 By the way — as a “thank you” for making it to the end of this article, here’s a basic checklist for any rental Open House that you might run.
 You can download it here for free:

-This is simplified version of the checklist that’ll be included in the real estate course that I’m offering.
+This is a simplified version of the checklist that’ll be included in the real estate course that I’m offering.

 The enhanced version will have word-for-word scripts that you can copy/paste/use, videos on exactly how to set this up, templates for every form, etc.